 While we do not believe generally Chairs, Deans and other Administrators violate the contract, sometimes it does happen.
 You may experience any range of violations from losing a course within one week of start-up date, to loss of a course and seniority rights or even find that you have not been removed.
 Whatever the case, your AFA is here to help you to determine if you have a case.

 What to do?
-First you can read your contract (PDF) here.
-Or you can contact the AFA Office at 847-635-2193 and leave a message, drop by the AFA Office (2470 DP) when we are open, or email us email@example.com.
+First you can read your 2021-2025 Contract here.
+Email us at email@example.com.
 We will contact you as soon as possible and/or forward to the appropriate person.

 Secondly, and most importantly, you need to document or provide evidence that there has been a violation of the contract.
 Therefore a preventive approach toward ensuring documentation is to : 1) keep all emails, texts, tweets or the like, as well as memoranda regarding work; 2) document days, times and dates of any conversations, if your concern relates to obtaining courses make sure that you keep a copy and submission date of your preference form; and finally, 3) if you think others were present make a note and put in a folder.
 Generally a timeline is most helpful depending on the situation.
 To be successful we must have evidence.